 The good news?
 Both of these ring up at the $2 price.
 So if you see multiple prices, find a scanner to see what the item will actually cost at the register.
 Fingers crossed it’s the lower price.

-10. A 9-digit UPC on every price tag can help you find sold-out inventory in other stores: TRUE.
+10. A 9-digit UPC on every price tag can help you find sold-out inventory in competitors’ stores: TRUE.

-If you find an empty shelf at Walmart, open BrickSeek.com on your phone and select “Inventory Checker.”
-Then, enter the nine-digit UPC code plus your zip code into the Brickseek inventory checker to find prices and availability of the same item at nearby Walmart locations.
+If you find an empty shelf at Walmart, open BrickSeek.com on your phone and select “Inventory Checkers” from the main menu.
+Select a competitor store like Target or Sam’s Club (just not Walmart — their local inventory data is no longer shared with BrickSeek as of September 2022).
+Then, enter the nine-digit UPC code plus your zip code to find prices and availability of the same item at nearby competitors.